 Students must have submitted appropriate documentation and/or their official transcript(s) by the end of the first semester of their degree program to be considered for transfer credit.
+Students may not present transfer credit for a course in progress after the add/drop period has expired.
 Official copies of all transcripts should be sent to the: